mbialoru/timebox/docs/style_guide.md

   ‘m_’.

 * In a class, place attributes after methods.
-Place static elements before non-static ones.
+Place static elements before non-static ones `extern` as well as `virtual` should be declared first.
 Separate groups of methods or attributes, group by type.

+* When grouping by type, order groups however you see fit, try to keep the same ordering between source/header.

 * Source files should contain only one #include clause.